masai-school/full-stack-dev-1908/course/week_6/day_3/coding_1.md

 5. `updateFontSize`: change the value of the font size
 6. `deleteName`: delete a name by searching through your array.

-HTML/CSS:
+Make seperate input forms and buttons for this problem HTML/CSS:
 Create an input form for the following inputs:
 1. `name`